AhmedElbailey/Todoer_Deno/README.md

-# Todoer Project (React - Deno.js)
+# Todoer Project (React - Deno)

 - A website for making todo list made for learning purposes
-- Technologies used: React, Deno.js, MongoDB.
+- Technologies used: React, TypeScript, Deno, MongoDB.